tardate/LittleArduinoProjects/BoldportClub/IxpandO/README.md

 ## Construction

-The [IxpandO GitHub repository](https://github.com/boldport/ixpando) contains the full design of the Boldport board. the following schematic is a transcription that includes:
+The [IxpandO GitHub repository](https://github.com/boldport/ixpando) contains the full design of the Boldport board.
+The following schematic is a transcription that includes:

 * optional controller (in this case, an Arduino-compatible Cuttle)
 * optional LEDs connected to bank B (GPB)